mhammarback/project-pizza-bot/README.md

 This project was made during the Technigo Bootcamp.
 The purpose was to practice Javascript functions while using pair-programming.

-## The problem
+## The project

-We started with the iterations and at iteration number 6 we had some issues.
-We couldn't get the functions to work together.
-We got help from our team members to be able to continue the project.

-If we had more time we would have added a form.
+- We used pair-programming and worked remote.
+- We started with making all the functions work
+- Added some basic design
+- We are using prompt to get the data from the costumer and then we display the final order on the main page with details such as how many pizzas you have orderd, which sort and how long it will take.
+- The next step for this project would be to create a form instead of using prompt.

+## TECH
+- JAVASCRIPT
+- CSS
+- HTML

 ## View it live